 His friend said, "Your dream can mean only one thing.
 It means that God will enable Gideon, the man of Israel, to defeat all of the armies that are here with us men from Midian."
-(There are no notes for this verse.)

 - that he bowed down in worship

 - He returned

 - Israel

 - Yahweh

 - into your hand